 Reverend Newhouse left in 1951.
 The Reverend Langford Baldwin became the new Vicar and stayed until 1954, when he left to study in England.
 He was replaced by the Reverend Donald Gausby, who served as Vicar until 1958.

 In 1955, ground was broken for the new St. Barnabas Chapel at the intersection of Heatherdell and Revolutionary Roads, and in 1956 the doors of our new church were opened.
 St. Barnabas was incorporated as a church in January of 1958, and the Reverend Donald Gardner, a Vicar of the mission, became our first Rector.
 On April 9, 1972, St. Barnabas was consecrated as a church by the Bishop of New York.

 In 1961 the Parish House was built, and included space for our Sunday School of 150 children.
 Father Gardner retired in 1977, and was replaced by the Reverend Robert Godley, who retired in July 2011.
-In january 2013, The Reverend Pamela Owen Strobel was called and on April 27th was installed as our new Priest.
+From 2013 – 2015, our Priest-in-Charge was the Reverend Pamela Owen Strobel, who retired in May of 2015.
+Our interim priest is the Reverend Cheryl Lynn Fox.